Machine-Assisted Searching and Cataloging

 The process of searching for Latin texts and their associated information and processing them for the catalog is labor-intensive and time-consuming.
 That is why one of the research endeavors of the DLL project is the development of tools and methods for leveraging the power of machines and the best practices of Linked Open Data.

-We are also in the process of developing a machine-assisted record matching application to speed up the process of reconciling individual records with their author and work authority records in the catalog.
+We are also in the process of experimenting with deep learning techniques to speed up the process of reconciling individual records with their author and work authority records in the catalog.

 The goal of this project is to speed up the process of adding information to the catalog so that it will be of ever more use.
 As with everything other project of the DLL, the code is available for reuse under an open license.